-Between 1912 and 1915 several small building were added to the Garden.
-First a tool shed was moved onto a flat area in the Woodland Garden south of the bog and downhill from the South entrance.
-Then in 1915 a slightly larger wooded "cabin" with two rooms was built to Eloise's specifications and she noted its completion in her log on April 9 of that year.
-That building served as office, visitor center, shelter and all other purposes until 1970 when the new shelter shown below was completed and dedicated to Martha Crone.
+Between 1912 and 1915 several small buildings were added to the Garden.
+First an old tool shed was moved into the Woodland Garden.
+Then in 1915 a larger wood "cabin" was built to Eloise's specifications.
+She noted its completion in her log on April 9 of that year.
+The location was uphill and south of the wetland and downhill from the south entrance in a spot she called “the plateau”.
+The building was divided into two sections, one part serving as a tool room and the other served as office, visitor center, shelter and all other purposes until 1970 when the new shelter shown below was completed and dedicated to Martha Crone.
 The old building was then moved to the back gate of the Garden where it remained for a few years [per Ken Avery's notes, April 1973, The Fringed Gentian™].
 The little building was known as "the little cabin" and as the "garden office".
 It was at first unheated but later heated by a small wood stove and on cold days Martha Crone would report that water froze in the watering buckets, stove or no stove.
 It served Eloise Butler, Martha Crone and Ken Avery for a total of 58 years.
 These photos span the time from 1935 to 2015.

 On June 10, 1951 The Minneapolis Tribune published an article on Martha Crone titled “City Wild Flower Gardener Rescues Plants From Bulldozers.”
 (PDF).
 Here's an interesting quote about the garden office:

 “A tiny house stands in the center of the woods.
 In this ‘once upon a time’ atmosphere children might well expect the house to have a candy roof and be surrounded by gingerbread people.
 Actually it is not fairy-tale hut, but one of the smallest office buildings in town - - possibly the only one without electricity or a telephone.”